cloudscribe/cloudscribe.SimpleContent/README.md

 Not all web site projects need a database, there can be many benefits to not using one including performance, scalability, portability, lower cost, and ease of making backup copies of the entire site.
 It should even be possible to make a site that runs from a thumb drive.

 In fact, for blogs, there has been kind of a trend towards using [Static Site Generators](https://www.staticgen.com/).
-This project is not a static site generator, but by storing content as json files it can get some of the same benefits and be used in a similar way to using a static site genersator.
+This project is not a static site generator, but by storing content as json files it can get some of the same benefits and be used in a similar way to using a static site generator.
 For example you could host a localhost or intranet version of your site for producing and reviewing content, then when ready to publish you could committ the changes to a git repository and then do deployment from git to Azure for example, which would give you a highly scaleable site without the need or cost of a database and with a complete history of changes in git.
 Personal blogs and sites and small brochure sites are good candidates for not using a database.

 Some sites do need a database though and we plan to support using both Entity Framework Core and MongoDb.
 If you need users to be able to register on your site or if you have more than a few editors, or for larger projects, you will typically want a database.